modernistik/parse-stack/README.md

   end
 ```

-You can now find all `Parse::User` records who have liked a specific band. *In the
+You can now find all `Parse::User` records that have "liked" a specific band. *In the
 example below, the `:likes` key refers to the `likes` column defined in the `Band`
 collection which contains the set of user records.*